-Canada is a nation that gladly accepts new gaming trends and indeed shows the way forward for the global community with its numerous development studios.
+Canada is a nation that gladly accepts new gaming trends, including in esports, and indeed shows the way forward for the global community with its numerous development studios.

 The Great White North has a very strong effect on the global video game industry, especially in terms of investment, the number of employees, and revenue.

 There are around 23 million gamers in Canada.